SupragyaVS/Child-Labour-Data-Visualizer/README.md

 These SQL queries are structured to provide detailed insights into the dataset, uncovering meaningful patterns and trends.

 Contributions to this project are welcome.

+Credits to the UNSC (United Nations Statistics Division) for providing the open source data.